pablocru/hello-python/star-wars-character-etl/statement.md

 ## Load

-- Save the transformed DataFrame to a new CSV file named `characters-transformed.csv`.
+Save the transformed DataFrame to a new CSV files:

+- `characters-height-in-inches.csv`: Original data plus Height (in inches)
+- `characters-over-30.csv`: Characters older than 30 years